Pranchard/pranchard.github.io/Cannabis/addons/Readme.md

 ## Windowed Settings Addon

 > A plugin that makes the settings screen windowed and completely aligns the tiles to the left.

-## BetterInvites for BetterInvites

-> Alternative plugin that combines the betterinvites plugin with the unstable betterinvites addon.